Snapshots/Rollback with Snapper

 You may create your own configurations for other partitions formatted with

-partition.
-In the following example we will set up a Snapper configuration for backing up the webserver data residing on a separate, Btrfs
+Btrfs or existing subvolumes on a Btrfs partition.
+In the following example we will set up a Snapper configuration for backing up the webserver data residing on a separate, Btrfs-formatted partition mounted at /srv/www.

 You can use either

-itself or the YaST module to restore files from these snapshots.
-In YaST you need to select your , while you need to specify your config for snapper
+snapper itself or the YaST module to restore files from these snapshots.
+In YaST you need to select your , while you need to specify your config for snapper with the global switch -c (e.g. snapper -c myconfig list).

 To create a new Snapper configuration, run

-snapper create-config
+snapper create-config:

 This command will create a new config file

-with reasonable default values (taken from/etc/snapper/config-templates/default
+/etc/snapper/config-templates/www-data with reasonable default values (taken from/etc/snapper/config-templates/default).Tip: Config Defaults

 Default values for a new config are taken from

-.
+/etc/snapper/config-templates/default.
 To use your own set of defaults, create a copy of this file in the same directory and adjust it to your needs.
-To use it, specify the -t
+To use it, specify the -t option with the create-config command:4.6.1 Adjusting the Config File #

 To adjust the config file, you need to modify it with an editor.
 It contains key/value pairs in the form of

-- Mount point of the partition or subvolume to snapshot.
+key=value.
+You may only change the value.SUBVOLUME- Mount point of the partition or subvolume to snapshot.
 Do not change.

-- Filesystem type of the partition.
+FSTYPE- Filesystem type of the partition.
 Do not change.

-- Defines whether to automatically delete old snapshots when the total snapshot count exceeds a number specified with
+NUMBER_CLEANUP- Defines whether to automatically delete old snapshots when the total snapshot count exceeds a number specified with

-and an age specified withNUMBER_MIN_AGE
+NUMBER_LIMITand an age specified withNUMBER_MIN_AGE.
+Valid values:yes,no

 Note: Limit and Age